dartsyms/goramobile/README.md

-# A kind of mobile assistant for GORA System.
+# A kind of android mobile assistant for GORA System.